Reviews You Can Rely On

 The BD Razor Carbon Pro features a releasable wrist strap to protect your shoulders when backcountry skiing.

 Powder baskets are another important feature of backcountry ski poles that can make or break the experience.
 Ask anyone who has ever tried to go backcountry skiing with small resort baskets, and they'll tell you that their poles plunged deep into the snow whenever weighted forcefully.
 A good powder basket provides floatation that allows the user to push hard on their poles on the ascent, utilizing more upper-body strength to make uphill travel more efficient.
-The Dynafit Speed Vario 2.0, MSR Dynalock Ascent Carbon, Black Diamond Traverse, and Black Crows Oxus all have large powder baskets that provide adequate floatation without being so big that they get in the way.
-Unfortunately, Black Diamond's Razor Carbon Pro and Vapor Carbon 2 have smaller powder baskets that don't provide as much floatation in deep powder.
+The Dynafit Speed Vario 2.0, Black Diamond Traverse, and Black Crows Oxus all have large powder baskets that provide adequate floatation without being so big that they get in the way.
+Unfortunately, Black Diamond's Razor Carbon Pro has smaller powder baskets that don't provide as much floatation in deep powder.
 The Leki Helicon Lite's powder baskets have a long, straight edge that can be used as a ski scraper, which is a feature that our testers appreciated, but this basket seems to break after a few days of use.

 A subset of backcountry ski poles is designed specifically for use while ski mountaineering.
-The Black Diamond Whippet and Black Crows Oxus each have specific features that help them provide additional security in steep, wild terrain.
+The Black Diamond Whippet and Black Crows Oxus and Duos each have specific features that help them provide additional security in steep, wild terrain.
 The Whippet is well-known for attaching an ice pick to the tip of a ski pole, which can be used to grip firm snow/ice on the ascent and (in theory) for self-arrest in the case of a sliding fall.
 The idea is that the handle-mounted pick works similarly to an ice axe, saving the user the weight of carrying a complete ice axe.
-The Oxus omits a typical grip/handle, allowing the extra-long grip to be plunged deep into the snow, creating a snow anchor similar to a vertically placed picket.
+The Oxus and Duos omit a typical grip/handle, allowing the extra-long grip to be plunged deep into the snow, creating a snow anchor similar to a vertically placed picket.
 Skiers can use this feature on the way up or plunge their poles into the snow while skiing in exposed terrain.
 They can also clip a tether to their pole anchor, attaching themselves to the mountain.
-In our experience, the baton-style Oxus and other poles that use this design are more useful in truly dangerous terrain than ski pole/ice axe hybrids like the Whippet.
+In our experience, the baton-style poles that use this design are more useful in truly dangerous terrain than ski pole/ice axe hybrids like the Whippet.

 backcountry ski poles - our lead tester using the black crows oxus to plunge a snow anchor...